December 10, 2024

 Plus, time may be a critical factor for some.
 “We are running the risk that diabetes has on our body systems,” Spann said.
 “That’s called end-organ damage.”
 Opting for weight loss surgery can help prevent diabetes-related injury to the kidneys, heart and nerves, for example.

-Typically, individuals with a body mass index (BMI) of 35 or higher are considered possible candidates for weight loss surgery.
-(This is the recommendation from the American Society for Metabolic and Bariatric Surgery.
-In 2022, that group changed its recommendation about BMI, lowering it from 40.)
-However, patients who are struggling with both obesity and type 2 diabetes who have a BMI lower than 35 may also be candidates.
+In 2022, the National Institute of Diabetes and Digestive and Kidney Diseases group changed its recommendation about BMI, lowering it from to 35.
+However, patients who are struggling with both obesity and Type 2 diabetes who have a BMI of 30 may also be candidates.

 “What we’ve learned from multiple randomized controlled trials involving weight loss surgery in patients with diabetes is that patients would likely benefit from surgery starting at a BMI of just 30,” Spann said.